bildpunkt/surfbird/README.md

 ## Notice

 Surfbird is in active development and far away from being usable.
-You can try [building it yourself](https://github.com/surfbirdapp/surfbird/blob/next/docs/dev/setup.md) or [download one of the pre-releases](https://github.com/surfbirdapp/surfbird/releases), yet a working or stable experience is not guaranteed yet.
+You can try [building it yourself](https://github.com/surfbirdapp/surfbird/blob/next/docs/dev/setup.md) or [download one of the pre-releases](https://github.com/surfbirdapp/surfbird/releases), a working or stable experience is not guaranteed yet.

 ---